-We may commonly associate virtual private networks with matters of privacy and accessing geo-locked content online, but their uses extend way beyond accessing work emails in a coffee shop or watching a movie that hasn’t yet been released locally.
-VPNs offer many advantages in the world of mobile gaming that can help players to boost their performance and security by those all-important fine margins.
+We may commonly associate virtual private networks with matters of privacy and accessing geo-locked content online.
+Still, their uses extend way beyond accessing work emails in a coffee shop or watching a movie that hasn’t yet been released locally.
+VPNs offer many advantages in mobile gaming that can help players boost their performance and security by those all-important fine margins.

-This can be pretty pertinent when playing things like battle royale games like Call of Duty: Warzone or PUBG, where even the slightest element of lag can undermine your actions and give your opponents an unfair advantage.
+This can be pertinent when playing battle royale games like Call of Duty: Warzone or PUBG, where even the slightest element of lag can undermine your actions and give your opponents an unfair advantage.

 If you regularly experience lag on your normal network, VPNs can help to reduce the ping rate in your games to enable a more responsive experience.